tonys-code-base/terraform-cloud-localstack/README.md

 ## Configure Terraform AWS Provider

-Edit provider details in `main.tf` to use [Localstack as the AWS provider](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/guides/custom-service-endpoints#localstack) by substituting <TUNNEL URL> with your Localstack public URL
+Edit details in `main.tf` to use [Localstack as the AWS provider](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/guides/custom-service-endpoints#localstack) by substituting <TUNNEL URL> with your Localstack public URL

 - *main.tf*